 marketing manager: a marketing manager advertises, promotes and sells milk to distributors, processing plants, and, eventually, to the public

-safety inspector: a safety inspector helps prevent harm to workers, property, the environment and the general public.
-Safety inspectors make sure the dairy products we consume are safe and healthy to eat.
-They also make sure the food we eat is free from germs and stored at the correct temperature.
+safety inspector: helps prevent harm to workers, property, the environment and the general public; makes sure the dairy products we consume are safe and healthy to eat; also makes sure the food we eat is free from germs and stored at the correct temperature

 veterinarian: a doctor who treats animals

 Background Agricultural Connections

 This lesson is part of a series called, Milk Matters: Discovering Dairy.
 These lessons introduce students to the history, production, nutritional value and economic significance of the dairy industry.
 Other related lessons include:

 - Sun, to Moo, to You

 - The Ultimate Efficient Recycler

 Dairy careers require a variety of skills, including skills in science, technology, reading, writing and mathematics.
 This lesson features real-life math challenges that individuals working in the dairy industry face everyday.
 Students will make important connections between the math problems completed in school and the math skills essential to employment.
 Students will study the career fields of a safety inspector, marketing manager, accountant, veterinarian, and dairy nutritionist.

 More background information on the dairy industry can be found here.